Get on the path to results today.

-In order to prove these credits, you need to keep copies of the bills showing the amount of the indebtedness close to the date of separation, with monthly statements thereafter and the cancelled checks that were used to make payments following the date of separation.
+To prove these credits, you need to keep copies of the bills showing the amount of the indebtedness close to the date of separation, with monthly statements thereafter and the canceled checks that were used to make payments following the date of separation.

 Can I Modify a Past Order?

 California Law states that certain orders may be modified after a final judgment has been made.